Almahfouz/Sentiment-Analysis-of-Restaurant-Reviews/README.md

   - **Predicted Rating**: 1 to 5 based on review match.
   - **Sentiment Classification**: Positive or negative sentiment prediction.
   - **Confidence Score**: Accuracy of the model's sentiment prediction.
+  - **Rating Plot**: A plot showing the distribution of ratings across all reviews in the dataset.

 ## Dataset:
 - **Restaurant_reviews.csv**: The dataset used in this project contains the following columns: